globalbibletools/gbt/docs/vagrant.md

    Get-NetTCPConnection | Where-Object { $_.State -eq 'Listen' }
    ```

 1. `npm install` creates symbolic links.
 As a result, the VM user: `vagrant` requires `create symbolic link` authority.
-In some environements, only the administrator has this authority.
+In some environments, only the administrator has this authority.
 To resolve this issue in Windows, the following steps can be performed:
    1. Launch the `Local Security Policy` app from the `start menu` (or `Win+R`, then type `secpol.msc`)
    1. Navigate to `Local Policies` -> `User Rights Assignment`.
    1. Open the `Create symbolic links` property.
 By default it has only `Administrators` listed.
    1. Click `Add User or Group...` button and type `Authenticated Users` in the `Enter the object names to select` field and then press the `OK` button.
-This will grant `symbolic link` priviledge to all users who log on with credetials.
+This will grant `symbolic link` privilege to all users who log on with credentials.
    1. Close any open windows by clicking `OKs` and and then `log off` and `log on` to activate.
-   1. Symbolic links should now work in VirtualBox shared folders without administrator priviledges.
+   1. Symbolic links should now work in VirtualBox shared folders without administrator privileges.

 ## Setup Steps